MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/mpm/live-multiplayer-manager-overview.md

 ## What Multiplayer Manager does not do

-While Multiplayer Manager makes it much easier to implement multiplayer scenarios and abstracts some of the data from the developer, there are a few things Multiplayer Manager does not handle, or is not best suited for:
+While Multiplayer Manager makes it much easier to implement multiplayer scenarios and abstracts some of the data from the developer, there are a few things Multiplayer Manager does not handle:
 * Persistent online server games, such as MMOs, or other game types that require large sessions (over 100 players in a session).
 * Server to server session management.
+* Throttling of MPSD calls to adhere to [Fine Grained Rate Limiting](live-fine-grained-rate-limiting.md).
+* Mixing of Multiplayer Service APIs and Multiplayer Manager APIs.

->Multiplayer Manager is not tied to any specific network technology, and should work with any network layer.
+> Multiplayer Manager is not tied to any specific network technology, and should work with any network communication layer.

 ## Next Steps